 The non-profit organization + Pool has spent the past 10 years developing the technology behind this mega-pool, and raising funds to test prototypes.
-Now it has now received an "official confirmation to proceed with the due diligence" by the Economic Development Corporation of New York, and is free to proceed with the next stage of logistics planning.
+Now it has now received an "official confirmation to proceed with due diligence" by the Economic Development Corporation of New York, and is free to proceed with the next stage of logistics planning.

-What is the Plus Pool, a "cleansing" pool?
+What is the Plus Pool, "cleaner" pool?

 The project is very interesting and responds to many of the needs that the future requires.
 First of all, overturn the concept of "low impact": an installation or a place must be designed to have a "high impact" on the environment, but of a positive type.
 And this special "+" shaped pool can filter up to 500.000 liters of river water every day.